-- 1. The database server processes the leftmost argument first: - It looks for a candidate routine named bonus with a row type parameter of student_emp. - No candidate routines exist with this parameter, so the database server continues with the next data type precedence, as described in "Precedence List of Data Types" on page 3-18. - Because student_emp is a subtype of trainee, the database server looks for a candidate routine with a parameter of type trainee in the first position. - The first parameter of the second function, bonus(trainee,float), matches the first argument in the routine invocation.
+1. The database server processes the leftmost argument first:

+- a.
+It looks for a candidate routine named bonus with a row type parameter of student\emp. - No candidate routines exist with this parameter, so the database server continues with the next data type precedence, as described in "Precedence List of Data Types" on page 3-13. - b.
+Because student\emp is a subtype of trainee, the database server looks for a candidate routine with a parameter of type trainee in the first position.
+The first parameter of the second function, bonus(trainee,float), matches the first argument in the routine invocation.
 Therefore, this version of bonus() goes on the precedence list. - 2.
-The database server processes the second argument next: - It looks for a candidate routine with a second parameter of data type INTEGER. - The matching candidate routine from step 1b has a second parameter of data type FLOAT.
-Therefore, the database server continues with the next data type precedence as "Precedence List of Data Types" on page 3-18 describes. - Because the second parameter is the INTEGER built-in data type, the database server goes to the precedence list that Figure 3-2 on page 3-20 shows. - The database server searches the candidate list of routines for a second parameter that matches one of the data types in the precedence list for the INTEGER data type. - Because a built-in cast exists from the INTEGER data type to the FLOAT data type, the database server casts the INTEGER argument to FLOAT before the execution of the bonus() function. - 3.
+The database server processes the second argument next: - a.
+It looks for a candidate routine with a second parameter of data type INTEGER. - The matching candidate routine from step 1b has a second parameter of data type FLOAT.
+Therefore, the database server continues with the next data type precedence as "Precedence List of Data Types" on page 3-13 describes. - b.
+Because the second parameter is the INTEGER built-in data type, the database server goes to the precedence list that Table 3-1 on page 3-14 shows. - The database server searches the candidate list of routines for a second parameter that matches one of the data types in the precedence list for the integer data type. - c.
+Because a built-in cast exists from the integer data type to the float data type, the database server casts the integer argument to float before the execution of the bonus() function. - 3.
 Because of the left-to-right rule for processing the arguments, the database server executes the second function, bonus(trainee,float).